syncfusion-content/xamarin-docs/Xamarin/SfChart/chartseries.md

 ![](chartseries_images/chartseries_img2.png)

-**Limitation of Combination Chart**
+**Limitations of combination chart**

-* Bar, StackingBar, and StackingBar100 cannot be combined with the other Cartesian type series.
+* Bar, stacking bar, and stacking bar 100 cannot be combined with the other Cartesian type series.
-* Cartesian type series cannot be combined with Accumulation series (pie, doughnut, funnel, and pyramid).
+* Cartesian type series cannot be combined with accumulation series (pie, doughnut, funnel, and pyramid).

-When the combination of Cartesian and Accumulation series types are added to the [`Series`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartSeries.html) property, the series which are similar to the first series will be rendered and other series will be ignored.
-Following code snippet illustrates this.
+When the combination of Cartesian and accumulation series types are added to the [`Series`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartSeries.html) property, the series that are similar to the first series will be rendered and other series will be ignored.
+The following code snippet illustrates this,

 {% tabs %}